 1.2 Dependence on device type and function

-1.3 Minimum size requirements
+Minimum size requirement:

 2. additional room requirements